What is a Ventral Hernia?

 Lateral ventral hernias (or Spigelian hernias) are rare and are seen less than 1% of the time.
 Women are a bit more predisposed to experience a lateral ventral hernia and they can be present from birth or develop later in life.
 Spigelian or lateral ventral hernias develop more to the left or right side of the abdominal wall and not down the center.

-A hernia that develops in the same location as the scar from previous surgery is called a ventral incisional hernia.
-When an incision is made in the abdomen, it compromises the strength and integrity of the muscles.
+A ventral incisional hernia occurs when a hernia develops in the same location as a previous surgery scar.
+Making an incision in the abdomen weakens and compromises the muscles’ strength and integrity.
 The weakened abdominal muscles are more susceptible to pressure and strain and may allow abdominal tissue or organs to push out through these weakened spots.

 What Causes Ventral Hernias?

-Ventral hernias can be present since birth (congenital) or can be acquired through chronic pressure or strain being applied to the abdominal muscles.
+Congenital ventral hernias may be present since birth, while acquired ones can occur due to chronic pressure or strain on the abdominal muscles.
 Factors that can create weakened areas in the abdominal muscles and allow ventral hernias to form include:

 - Prior abdominal surgery.